kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 3. This service is running entirely in this cluster, but is exported to other cluster(s) as well.

-A multi-cluster service will be imported only by clusters in which the service's namespace exists.
-All clusters containing the service's namespace will import the service.
-This means that all exporting clusters will also import the multi-cluster service. _An implementation may or may not decide to create missing namespaces automatically, that behavior is out of scope of this spec._
+A multicluster service will be imported only by clusters in which the service's namespace exists, and belongs to the multicluster namespace exporting the service.
+Subject to implementation-specific policy, all member namespaces of the multicluster namespace will import the service.
+This means that all exporting clusters will also import the multicluster service.

 Because of the potential wide impact a `ServiceImport` may have within a cluster, non-cluster-admin users should not be allowed to create or modify